HL7/fhir-saner/input/pagecontent/measure_automation.md

 components referenced by the Measure.

 ### Data Access for Computation
-Data access is encouraged through one of three mechanisms, all of which rely eventually on FHIR core search capabilities.
+Data access is encouraged through one of three mechanisms, all of which rely on core [FHIR search](https://www.hl7.org/fhir/search.html) capabilities.
 These mechanisms are described in order from lowest to highest implementation complexity.
 1. [FHIR Search](http://hl7.org/fhir/R4/search.html) is the basic capability supporing automation.
 Applications can support counting by using
 FHIR queries to select appropriate data elements for evaluation, and then compute measures based on the responses.
 This is the most limited and "chatty" of mechanisms supporting integration, as many servers to not provide search capabilities supporting query across resource